 Flip flops are easy to pack, and very light but they won’t get you very far if you want to go anywhere with a dress code.
 There are plenty of bars in the world without an official code but they won’t be too thrilled if you turn up flipping and flopping.
 Then there are the places who won’t take trainers or jeans (even in cities in the UK which you wouldn’t expect).
 Plus it’s fun to get dressed up and go out somewhere nice for a cocktail or to the theatre every once in a while.
 We both make sure we take a pair of smart shoes with us on every trip.
 Black faux leather shoes, mine with a bit more heel than Karl’s(!), are the usual choice.

-4. Flashpackers will pay the extra for a more comfortable transport solution.
+Flashpackers will pay the extra for a more comfortable transport solution

 When we travelled through South-East Asia, we were budget crazy the entire way round.
 We shunned a flight between Laos and Vietnam in favour of the much cheaper bus and started to regret it just one hour into the twenty-six hour journey.
+Read all about our The Journey From Hell – The Bus from Vientiane to Hanoi.
 We took the cheapest train tickets and local buses as much as possible to save every last penny.

-So we flew to Marrakesh with Ryanair, but we had a hammam experience in a fancy spa which included an hour long massage.
+So we flew to Marrakesh, Morocco with Ryanair, but we had a hammam experience in a fancy spa which included an hour long massage.
 We backpacked our way through Peru on our honeymoon, but spent an amazing night in the Skylodge that cost a small fortune.

 Our trips are about balance now.
 We scrimp and save on our trips.
 We munch cheap street food or read right to left on menus.
 (That used to be my Mum’s way of saying “look at the prices on the menu first”, clever eh!?)
 Every so often though, we will spend some cash on a real luxury treat.
 It could be eating in a fancy restaurant; bottomless brunch in NYC can be quite a pricey indulgence to start your Sunday.
+Check out our The Best Savoury Eats in New York, USA.
 We spent one night in a five star hotel in the middle of a cheap trip to Jordan.
 We wanted to experience the Dead Sea in luscious surroundings.
 And of course we will pay for one off experiences.
 I like to think that cutting back elsewhere on the trip means we have earned it.

-Flashpackers still have a budget but aren’t constantly checking it.
+Flashpackers still have a budget but aren’t constantly checking it

 On our recent trip to Sri Lanka, I was getting rather irritated with Mr Fluskey who insisted on buying costly milkshakes everyday and ordering the more expensive items on the menu each time we sat down to eat.
 He had missed the note that it was meant to be occasional treats.
 He was shocked when he found out that we had blown the budget.
 Maybe we should check it more often!!

 This is where we may fall short of flashpacker status, we are still backpackers.
 We take our trusty travel packs on 95% of our getaways.
 They are so much easier to heft on and off trains, take upstairs and manoeuvre in places without proper pavements (or cobbles).
-I love my backpack (and the new version, which you can read all about here).
+I love my Kathmandu Litehaul 38L backpack.